• Chester Burdick Pearsall (1888-1983)

 A cousin of my father, Edgar Leggett, entered a good bit of the Pearsall line into a software program and gave it to me in the early 2000's.
 The Pearsalls go back to Hempsted, Long Island.

-Milton Tilley was a genealogist and compiled his ancestry in a little booklet.
+My grandfather, Milton P. Tilley, was a genealogist and compiled his ancestry in a little booklet.
 He was very interested in tracing lines to royalty or famous people.
 I do not have his research notes, but his booklet does not show family information, just pedigree information.
-The Tilley's first came to Boston but very soon settled in Newport, RI, for many generations.
+The Tilley's first came to Boston but our line very soon settled in Newport, RI, for many generations.
 Here is a link to the pedigree chart he left us.

 My paternal grandmother's father, Mason D. Pratt, put together a lovely family history booklet on the Pratt family, which is a treasure.
 One colorful ancestor is General Richard Henry Pratt who founded the Carlisle Indian School.
 He was my grandmother's grandfather.
 His grandfather, Benjamin Pratt, is one of my main brick walls.